 Our ability to generate cash from our operations will depend on our future operating performance, which is in turn dependent, to some extent, on general economic, financial, competitive, market, regulatory and other factors, many of which are beyond our control.
-We believe that our cash, the cash provided from our operations and any available borrowings under the New LPR Revolving Loan will be sufficient to fund our currently anticipated working capital needs (taking into account our working capital deficit at June 30, 2014), property and equipment additions and debt service requirements during the next 12 months, although no assurance can be given that this will be the case.
+We believe that our cash, the cash provided from our operations and any available borrowings under the New LPR Revolving Loan will be sufficient to fund our currently anticipated working capital needs (taking into account our working capital deficit at September 30, 2014), property and equipment additions and debt service requirements during the next 12 months, although no assurance can be given that this will be the case.
 For additional information regarding available borrowings under the New LPR Revolving Loan, see note 6 to our condensed financial statements.
 In addition, under certain circumstances, it is possible that LGI Broadband Operations would agree to increase the amount loaned to our company pursuant to the Shareholder Loan or a similar arrangement.
 No assurance can be given that LGI Broadband Operations would agree to loan additional amounts to our company on a subordinated basis.
 As our debt matures in later years, we anticipate that we will seek to refinance or otherwise extend our debt maturities.
-In this regard, it is not possible to predict how political and economic conditions, sovereign debt concerns and/or any adverse regulatory developments could impact the credit markets we access and accordingly, our future liquidity and financial position.
+No assurance can be given that we will be able to complete these refinancing transactions or otherwise extend our debt maturities.
+In this regard, it is not possible to predict how political and economic conditions, sovereign debt concerns and/or any adverse regulatory developments could impact the credit markets we access and, accordingly, our future liquidity and financial position.
 In addition, sustained or increased competition, particularly in combination with adverse economic or regulatory developments, could have an unfavorable impact on our cash flows and liquidity.

-At June 30, 2014, our outstanding third-party debt and capital lease obligations aggregated \$653.6 million, including \$5.7 million that is classified as current in our condensed balance sheet and \$639.9 million that is due in 2017 or thereafter.
+At September 30, 2014, our outstanding third-party debt and capital lease obligations aggregated \$673.1 million, including \$0.5 million that is classified as current in our condensed balance sheet and \$671.9 million that is due in 2022 or thereafter.